FlavScents AInsights Entry: Dimethyl Sulfoxide (CAS: 67-68-5)

 6. Regulatory Status (Regional Overview)

-- United States (FDA / FEMA GRAS): DMSO is not listed as GRAS for flavor use.
+- United States: DMSO is not listed as a FEMA GRAS substance for flavor use.
+Its use in fragrances is not restricted by the FDA.

 Citation hooks: FEMA; EFSA; national authority publications